-A native of Miami, Florida, Amy Richard’s life-long connection with the natural environment began while exploring coastal waters and mangrove forests as a child.
-Her passion for art was later set in motion at Lamar University in Beaumont, Texas where she studied painting, drawing, art history and sculpture, completing a BFA in 1984.
-Since then, she has worked as an artist, science writer and educator.
-A fascination with hand papermaking processes led Richard to recently complete an MFA in Book Arts at the University of Iowa with a focus on Asian papermaking techniques and sculpture (2016).
+A native of Miami, Florida, my life-long connection with the natural environment began at an early age while exploring coastal waters and mangrove forests near my home.
+A passion for art was later set in motion at Lamar University in Beaumont, Texas where I studied painting, drawing, art history and sculpture, completing a BFA in 1984.
+For many years since then I have worked as an artist, illustrator, science writer and educator.

 Fascination with hand papermaking processes led me to complete an MFA in Book Arts at the University of Iowa with a focus on Japanese-style papermaking, along with the history, traditions, and the spiritual/ healing aspects of the practice.

 Heavily influenced by the cycles of life, much of my work is a response to the metaphysical energy exhibited in nature, particularly within the detritus or "relics" that remain after life is gone.
 Using the inner bark [bast fibers] from specific plants, my goal is to try and capture nature’s vibrancy in my sculptures, prints, paintings and artist books.